KamilaKare/KamilaKare.github.io/Formations/LLM for DS/Module 2/chapitre 1/index.md

 ### 1.3.2 Why Do We Need a Feed-Forward Network?

-1. **Increased Capacity**: The attention mechanism handles **contextual mixing** across tokens, but the feed-forward layer gives **per-token nonlinearity** to expand representational power.
+1.  **Complements Attention:** The attention mechanism handles **contextual mixing** across tokens, but the feed-forward layer gives **per-token nonlinearity** to expand representational power.
-2. **Position-Wise Independence**: Each token can be transformed **individually**, allowing the model to learn transformations that are not solely dependent on cross-token relationships.
+2.  **Per-Token Computation:** Each token is processed independently, preserving **parallelism** and  allowing the model to learn transformations that are not solely dependent on cross-token relationships.
 3. **Flexibility**: By varying hidden-layer size, activation, or number of layers, we can tune the network to different tasks and data scales.